eventual-recluse/ScaleSequence/README.md

 **Step Multi:** Multiplies the length of the step. e.g. if the step type is beats, 2 will set each step to 2 beats.<br>
 **Step Type:** The options are beats, bars or MIDI Note.
 If MIDI Note is chosem, the step advances every time a MIDI Note is received.<br>
 **Glide:** The glide amount for smoothly switching between scales.
-The higher the glide amount, the longer it will take to switch completely.
-(1.00 means no glide.)<br>
+The higher the glide amount, the longer it will take to switch completely.<br>
 **Offset:** This setting allows the timing of the scale switching be moved a little earlier or later.
 Up to -1 or +1 beat or bar (depending on the step type chosen).<br>
 **Loop Point:** Sets the step at which the sequence loops back to the start.

+# Notes

-To use this plugin, you will need Scala scale files (.scl) and / or keymapping files (.kbm).
+To use these plugins, you will need Scala scale files (.scl) and / or keymapping files (.kbm).
+You will also need to install [libMTS.](https://github.com/ODDSound/MTS-ESP)

 There is a large collection of .scl files at the [Scala Scale Archive.](https://huygens-fokker.org/microtonality/scales.html)